Regulations, Grading, and Policies

 To ensure that no unauthorized person can obtain access to a student’s records, students are expected to keep their UFV student numbers private and confidential.
 Students will be required to set a unique Personal Identification Number

-(PIN) to use student web services.
+(PIN) in order to use student web services.
 It should be kept safe and secure.
 Students are responsible for any transactions made using their student number and PIN.

 Grading and academic records

 UFV’s grading system reflects a commitment to high academic standards while encouraging students to explore the curriculum.
 The following system is used for all courses taken after September 1, 1990: